This post may contain affiliate links. Read our disclosure policy.

 • Granulated sugar and brown sugar: the combination adds sweetness and texture.

-• Milk: any kind of milk is great here.
+• Milk: any kind works to thin out the batter.
 For a super fine crumb you can swap this for sour cream or greek yogurt.

 The reason these are called easy blueberry muffins is because they come together in under 15 minutes.
 You don’t have to break out the hand mixer or the kitchen aid.
 All you need is a whisk and a little elbow grease.